NSCF/SvelteSpecifyLabels/README.md

 # Specimen labels using Svelte

-A [Svelte](https://svelte.dev/) app for generating specimen labels with a range of options (Svelte is a front end framework for building web apps, it has nothing to do with labels!).
+A web app for generating specimen labels with a range of options, and intended to make generating labels a breeze for those still doing it in MS Word.
+Originally made for making labels from Specify extracts, because HTML is just easier, and built with [Svelte](https://svelte.dev/), a beautiful front end framework for building web apps, hence the name of this repository.

-This tool was originally built as a proof of concept for generating labels from Specify database extracts, because it's just easier.
-However, it can generate labels from any input CSV file with sensible field headings.
+This tool is running live at at [labels.nscf.org.za](labels.nscf.org.za), the easiest is to use it there.
+If you want to run it locally, follow the installation steps below.

-This project will hopefully find it's way to being a full fledged web app available online somewhere, but in the meantime we need to run it locally.
+This is not a label designing tool like we have in most collection management databases, it is for generating labels using generic (opinionated) templates.

-The label design is opinionated (what the programmer thinks is best) and hence is not customizable.
+(Note to maintainer/s: this tool is published on the NSCF web hosting platform as a set of static files directly via FTP).

 ## Installation